-Click to order Bobbie Jo and the Outlaw at Amazon.
+Click to purchase Bobbie Jo and the Outlaw at Amazon.

 Your order helps pay the bills at this website!

 The American Southwest, 1975 B.C.
 (Before Carter).
 New Mexico State Fast Draw Champion Lyle Wheeler (Marjoe Gortner) has just won another regional contest, and he’s looking for some action…which ain’t exactly happening because his car just flatlined.
 Enter leather salesman Turner (James Gammon), with his sweet, sweet orange ’70 Mustang “Grabber” with the Cobra 454 engine.
 While Turner prattles on like Warren Oates in Two-Lane Blacktop, Lyle helps himself to a permanent test drive of the ‘Stang, and heads out into the desert.